aardy1/Charts/README.md

-# Charts
+# Knowtiphy Charts

-This project has two goals:
+This project has two parts:

-1. get a "clone" of [OpenCPN](https://opencpn.org) running natively on all desktop and mobile platforms
+1. a "clone" of [OpenCPN](https://opencpn.org) running natively on all desktop and mobile platforms
-2. build a pure JavaFX ESRI shape file renderer (so no use of AWT or bridges to AWT)
+2. a pure JavaFX ESRI shape file renderer (so no use of AWT or bridges to AWT)

-The point of goal 2. is that JavaFX runs on mobile platforms so it can be used to achieve goal 1.

-The source is split up to reflect these goals -- the shape file renderer is in `src/main/java/org/knowtiphy/shapemap`, and the "clone" is in `src/main/java/org/knowtiphy/charts`.

-The current base works quite well, but lacks features, could be faster, and could use less memory.
+The code runs just fine, but needs a lot of work of course.

 ## Building with a JVM